CjaiyeO/Simple_chatbot/README.md

  - openai Python library

 # Installation
- - Install the openai Python library using pip (pip install openai).
+ - Install the openai Python library using pip ("pip install openai" in cmd).
  - Obtain an API key from OpenAI.
 You can sign up for an account and generate an API key on the OpenAI platform.

 # References